Skip to content

 Choose the smallest message

-Use say for the first sender.
-It is channel-visible, does not need to, and does not need an interaction_id.
+Use say with surface:"thread" for the first sender.
+It is the smallest conversation-bearing envelope.
+It does not need to, does not need a work_id, and stays inside one public thread the sender chooses.

 FieldValue in this tutorialWhy